 American Flyer in the early 20th century.
 They were offered in 5 basic colors: black, light gunmetal,

 dark gunmetal (grey), 2-tone blue and 2-tone green with copper trim.
 They were also available in kit form.
-Options included smoke,
+Options included

-The loco was powered by a large can motor with bridge.
+35" long.
+The Creswell Hudson was powered by a large can motor with bridge rectifier.
 The motor was mounted on a machined

 block, which also had details to hold several helical and spur gears to put power to the wheels.
-All drivers were powered through another
+All drivers were powered

-with the center driver being flangeless.
+McCoy Lionel drivers, with the center driver being flangeless.
+These were the same

-The loco employed a Marx type reversing unit for directional control.
-Green LED's were fitted to the front of the boiler as marker lights.
+type reversing unit for directional control.
+Operating green LED's were fitted to the front of the boiler as marker lights.

 The cost for one of these locomotives in 1979 was $730.

 Liberty Lines tinplate Standard gauge Commemorative